 B2B companies often struggle with common hurdles when it comes to surveying customers.
-Surveys should be an illuminating process, but instead, they become a nightmare that makes you want to tear your hair out.
+Conducting B2B customer surveys should be an illuminating process, but instead, they become a nightmare that makes you want to tear your hair out.
 It’s kind of like making New Year’s resolutions… you know you should stick to them, but somehow you always stray from the righteous path.

 It shouldn’t be this way.